Pre-season: What should we keep in mind?

 NutriSport recommends you

 The Nutrisport catalog puts at your disposal a wide variety of products that will allow you to achieve all the objectives proposed in your preseason training plan.
 To maintain a good hydration during that time, Sport Drink ISO Powder will provide your body the optimal amount of vitamins, minerals and sugars for the proper development of your workouts.

-Cellular Creatine It is a fantastic option for high intensity and short duration exercises.
-Although it can be used in many sports practices, it is in anaerobes, where you can obtain greater benefits.
-Its mode of consumption depends on whether it is the loading phase (intake of 3 Cell Creatine dosers half an hour before exercise and 3 dosers immediately after, for 10 days) or the maintenance phase (3 dosers immediately after exercise during 2 months).
+Cellular Creatine It is a great option for short duration, high intensity exercises.
+Although it can be used in numerous sports practices, it is in anaerobic ones, in which you can obtain greater benefits.
+Its mode of consumption depends on whether it is the loading phase (intake of 3 scoops of Cellular Creatine half an hour before exercise and 3 scoops immediately after; for 10 days) or the maintenance phase (3 scoops immediately after exercise for 2 months).

 Another outstanding product to take care of your diet during the preseason is Mega Protein Whey + 5.
-Thisproduct has been developed with the nprotein needs of all those athletes who do workouts with a important muscle wasting, formulated with concentrated whey protein (Whey Protein Concentrate) together with a combination of 5 ingredients with synergistic effect that stimulate protein synthesis and favor the absorption of amino acids and protein.
+Thisproduct has been developed with the nprotein needs of all those athletes who do workouts with a important muscle wasting, formulated based on whey protein concentrate (Whey Protein Concentrate) together with a combination of 5 ingredients with a synergistic effect that stimulate protein synthesis and favor the absorption of amino acids and protein.

 Sergej M. Ostojic.
 Changes in body fat content of top level soccer players.
 Journal of sports science medicine.
 (2002) Vol. 1 (2): 54-55.https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3963243/